o3de/o3de.org/content/docs/userguide/vegetation-bending-detail-intro.md

+description: ' Add detail bending effects to the vegetation in your &ALYlong; game project. '
+slug: vegetation-bending-detail-intro
+title: Adding Detail Bending Effects
+---
 # Adding Detail Bending Effects<a name="vegetation-bending-detail-intro"></a>

 Detail bending refers to the procedural movement of larger foliage caused by wind or other similar effects\.
 You control the motion by the use of vertex colors in your DCC tool\.